EqualStreetNames/equalstreetnames-mainz/README.md

 ## Setup

-1. Click on the "Use this template" button above
+1. Click on the "Use this template" button above ✅

-1. Update the *Overpass* queries :
+1. Update the *Overpass* queries : ✅ (Mainz: Q1720, admin level 6)

     `overpass/relation-full-json` (*example for Brussels, Belgium*)